|

 ·

-The rider then rides to
+The rider then rides to the designated

-walk, trot or canter.
+trot or lope.

 ·

-Highest scores are given
+Highest scores are given for a smooth

-for a smooth mount from the ground and then maintaining good balance
+mount from the ground and then maintaining good balance

 and control at speed on a loose rein.